Kresen Kernow: Cornwall Record Office

-Cornwall Record Office (CRO), part of Cornwall Council, was situated at Old County Hall in Truro and is the main repository for the historical archives of Cornwall, United Kingdom.
+Cornwall Record Office (CRO), part of Cornwall Council, was situated at Old County Hall in Truro and is the main repository for the historical archives of Cornwall.
 The Old County Hall site closed in September 2018 to enable staff to prepare the collections for their move to Kresen Kernow, which was due to open in 2019.

 Cornwall County Council was persuaded by Kenneth Hamilton Jenkin and others to set up Cornwall Record Office in the 1950s.
-Today its three and a half miles of shelving holds millions of individual historical documents, including deeds, leases, manorial records, parish registers, correspondence and diaries, maps and plans, council records and photographs; many of these relating to mining, fishing, farming and most other aspects of life in Cornwall.
+Today its three and a half miles of shelving holds millions of individual historical documents, including deeds, leases, manorial records, parish registers, correspondence and diaries, maps and plans, council records and photographs; many of these relate to mining, fishing, farming and most other aspects of life in Cornwall.
 The documents range in date from the mid-12th century right up to the 21st century and they comprise an exceptionally valuable resource for local historians, family historians, ecclesiastical historians, mining historians and those undertaking research or academic projects.

-Their online catalogue contains over a quarter of a million entries and is growing apace.
+Their online catalogue contains over a quarter of a million entries and is constantly growing.

 Cornish Studies Centre

-The Cornish Studies Library, located in Redruth, was Cornwall's largest library of Cornish printed and published archival material.
-It contained a wide range of resources for everyday use and academic research.
+The Cornish Studies Library, located in Redruth, contained a wide range of resources for everyday use and academic research.
 The Library closed temporarily in September 2018 to enable staff to prepare the collections for a move to Kresen Kernow, Cornwall's new archive centre, also in Redruth.

 The Library was located in Alma Place in Redruth.
 Collections included books, maps, newspapers, journals, postal and trade directories, audio and video material, with a large number of Cornish newspapers and census records being available to view on microfilm.
-Some information on Cornwall for visitors to the region was available in the atrium; however, it was not a fully staffed Tourist Information Centre.